deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

    Downloaded, but inactive workspace

-You can now activate the downloaded workspace by clicking on "Start".
+You can now activate the downloaded workspace by clicking on **Start**.
 Again, this may take some time, as it may require some initialization (e.g. building of indexes).
 The workspace will be removed from the list of inactive workspaces, instead, the workspace will be marked as "Active" (at the top of the view).
 Your deegree instance is now running the service configuration that is contained in the downloaded workspace.

 .. _anchor-workspace-utah: